 Management Career Transition Plan.
-During 2011, we also maintained a Management Career Transition Plan, or severance plan, that entitled our named executive officers and other key employees to certain calculated payments tied to base salary and bonus targets if employment termination occurred without a change of control.
-This severance plan expired in 2011.
+During 2011 we maintained a Management Career Transition Plan, or severance plan, that entitled our named executive officers and other key employees to certain calculated payments tied to base salary and bonus targets if employment termination occurred without a change of control.
+This severance plan expired during 2011.
+As previously announced, the Company has adopted a new 2014 Management Career Transition Plan in April 2013, which will be described further in the proxy statement for the 2014 annual meeting.

 The Compensation Committee believes that the change of control agreements provide benefits that are consistent with industry practice.
 We believe that entering into change of control and severance arrangements with certain of our executives has helped us attract and retain excellent executive talent.
 Without these provisions, these executives may not have chosen to accept employment with us or remain employed by us.
 The severance arrangements also promote stability and continuity in our senior management team.
-For more information about the named executive officers' change of control arrangements, please see "Executive Compensation Employment Agreements" and "Executive Compensation Potential Payments Upon Termination or Change of Control" below.
+For more information about the named executive officers' change of control arrangements, please see "Executive Compensation-Employment Agreements" and "Executive Compensation-Potential Payments Upon Termination or Change of Control" below.